richarddeffner/TG33---Texture-Generator/README.md

 ## a sample based texture synthesizer coded in Max for Live (M4L). <br />

 ## Where to start?
 This repository consists of the M4L's source code in addition with other needed files. <br />

+ Markup : * Max 7 --> device folder for use with Max 7.3.5 and Live 9
+          * Max 8 --> device folder for use with Max 8 and Live 11

 *"You're about to enter an exciting new world of vector synthesis combining sample playback and tone generation.
 Vector synthesis allows you to create and control synthesized sound with unprecedented ease - in a very intimate, "human" way, putting you more closely in touch with your music. [...]
 The more you use the TG33, the more [...] it will become an indispensable part of your musical repertoire."*  *(Yamaha TG33 Manual)* <br />